googleapis/gapic-generator-go/CONTRIBUTING.md

     make test

+When opening a PR, please prefix the title with the main component the change effects.
+These chould be one of `gapic`, `gencli`, `samples`, `bazel`, or `chore`.
+For example:

+    gapic: strip reference links in comments

+    gencli: ignore output_only enums

+    bazel: copy go_gapic_assembly_pkg macro impl

+This allows the release automation to categorize the commits in the release notes.
+If omitted, the PR title will be changed by a maintainer prior to submission.

 ## Bazel BUILD files

 All of the normal Go tooling is sufficient to develop this project, the Makefile utilizes them.